rubycocos/core/hexutils/README.md

 ```

-NOTE:  The "old" `String#hex` method that returns a integer number
+NOTE:  The "old" `String#hex` method that returns an integer number
-from a hex(adecimal) string gets "monkey patched" or is that rewired?
+from a hex(adecimal) string gets rewired or is that "monkey patched"
 to  `String#old_hex` and `String#hexnum`.